fatihkucuk/link-vote-challenge/README.md

 This is a link vote application.
 You can add/delete links.
 In addition you can up vote and down vote the link points.
 Also there is a sorting option which sorts the link as most voted or less voted.

-In this project I used React with hooks, React-Router, Redux and Redux-Saga for state management and React-Bootstrap as UI Library.
+In this project I used React with hooks, React-Router, Context Api for state management and React-Bootstrap as UI Library.

 All the datas are coming from the localStorage and also saving there.